Changing Administrator Passwords

 If you have clustered database appliances, be sure to update the silo.conf file for all cluster members.

 Upon saving, visilo will validate that the password works.
-If the password fails, ensure that you are typing it correctly, or that you set the password for the correct account in step 3.
+If the password fails, ensure that you are typing it correctly, or that you set the password for the correct account from step 3.

 9. Restart all SL1 services: